precisely/rapids/doc/architecture.md

     The `start!` function generates a StackFrame where the address is a special continuation which identifies the beginning of the flow, denoted by a well known address, such as `{flow-name}/0`.
 Bindings are generated from the arguments provided via `start!` to the flow.
 For example, the above expression starting the greeting flow produces a stack frame: `(StackFrame. #address<greeting/0>, {:excited? true}, nil)`.

-    Remember, these values are the address, the bindings and the result-key.
+    Remember, these values are the address, the bindings and the data-key.
 The `start!`  function allocates an empty array for the stack, the initial frame is pushed onto the stack, and the main loop is invoked with a `nil` argument.
 The result of the main loop is processed as described below, saving the state of computation to durable storage, and an object which allows resuming the computation is returned.

 11. Operation of the main loop.

-    The main loop is a function taking a single argument, the `result-value`, which implements the following algorithm:
+    The main loop is a function taking a single argument, the `data`, which implements the following algorithm:

     a.
-If the stack is not empty, pop the frame at the top of the stack (the top frame), otherwise exit, returning the `result-value`.
+If the stack is not empty, pop the frame at the top of the stack (the top frame), otherwise exit, returning the `data`.

     b.
-If the result-key of the top frame is non nil, add the `result-value` to the bindings, associating it with the `result-key`.
-E.g., `(assoc bindings result-key result-value)` in Clojure.
-The bindings thus prepared are called "the result bindings".
+If the data-key of the top frame is non nil, add the `data` to the bindings, associating it with the `data-key`.
+E.g., `(assoc bindings data-key data)` in Clojure.
+The bindings thus prepared are called "the continue bindings".

     c.
-Retrieve the continuation identified by the address of the top frame and call it with the result bindings.
+Retrieve the continuation identified by the address of the top frame and call it with the continue bindings.

     d.
 The continuation will return either a `Suspend` signal or some other value, if the return value is not a `Suspend` signal, recursively call the main loop (i.e., GOTO step a) passing the return value as the argument.
-(The return value becomes the `result-value` of the next iteration of the loop).
+(The return value becomes the `data` of the next iteration of the loop).

     e.
 If a `Suspend` signal is received, exit the main loop, returning the signal.